BadrTiferr/G-olocalisation/README.md

-I put between your hands a simple project with JavaScript, how you can know your place. enter in folder "Geo projet" and select file "Geolocation.html"
+I put between your hands a simple project with JavaScript, can know your place in google map API. download "Geo projet.zip" extract it enter in folder "Geo projet" and select file "Geolocation.html"